-- If there is lightning or thunder in the immediate area, ALL aquatics facilities will be closed immediately, up to and including the indoor pools.
-All members will be asked to clear the pool deck until the lightning or thunder has left the immediate area.
+- If lightning or thunder is spotted nearby, the outdoor aquatics facilities will be closed.
+All members will be asked to clear the outdoor pool deck until the lightning or thunder has left the immediate area.

-- Flotation devices may be used as long as you cannot blow air into them.
-Lifejackets are provided by the Aquatics Team Members on a first–come, first–serve basis.
+- Personal flotation devices are allowed as long as they are not inflatable and they attach securely to the body.
+Lifejackets are provided by the Aquatics Team Members on a first– Come, first-serve basis.
 Please return the lifejackets once you are finished using them.

 - Bistro food and drink purchases are allowed in the designated outdoor eating area only.
 No outside food, drink or coolers are allowed at any time, except for clear bottled water.
 Food and drink is not allowed on the indoor pool deck, except for clear bottled water.

-- Adult swim breaks will be held every two hours on the hour during Family Hours.
+- Adult swim breaks will be held outside every two hours on the even hour during Family Hours.
 They may be held more frequently if determined necessary.
-The length of the adult swim break is 10 minutes when indoors and 15 minutes when outdoors.
+The length of the adult swim break is 10 minutes.
 This provides an opportunity for members and lifeguards to use restrooms, apply sun screen, and rehydrate.